moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/engineering_overview.md

     LS->>EXT: triggers IDE code suggestion UI: "a + b" EXT->>IDE: triggers IDE code suggestion UI: "a + b"
 ```

+The components pictured on the diagram are described in the [technical overview](#code-suggestions-technical-overview) section.

 ## Code Generation